djeada/Numerical-Methods/notes/1_root_and_extrema_finding/secant_method.md

 The Secant method is a modification to Netwon method.

-It replaces the local derivative in by a difference approximation based on two consecutive $x_n$.
+It replaces the derivative with a difference approximation.

 $$f'(x_n) \approx \frac{f(x_n) - f(x_{n-1})}{x_n - x_{n-1}}$$